 Guided tours to the tower are available only upon advance request.

-The Bastion tunnels are accessible with guided tours that have to be booked in advance.
+are accessible with guided tours that have to be booked in advance.

 The tours are available in four languages: Estonian, English, Russian, and Finnish, and will take about 1 h 10 min to 1 h 15 min.